learn-academy-2023-foxtrot/tic-tac-toe-tacks-and-toes/README.md

 - As a user, my partner can click on a square after me and see their mark.

+create another state to collect the first player(X) input. use setter to take the first player who is X and then store it in a state so it can be updated to the O player. all taking place in the player variable with the useState hook
+    think battle ship mixed w tic tac toe think who and where const [player, setPlayer] = useState("❌") call on setPlayer to change "❌" to "⭕️"

 - As a user, I can't click on a square that has already been marked.

 - As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally), I can see a notice telling me which player won.